0xPolygonID/tutorials/mkdocs/docs/verifier/verification-library/verifier-set-up.md

 		};
 		```

-		Verifier can work with multiple networks simultaneously.
-Even more user and issuer can be in different networks.
+		A Verifier can work with multiple networks simultaneously.
+Even users and issuers can be on different networks.
 The verifier library can properly resolve the state of the issuer and the user from the different networks.

 	!!!note
 		The public verification keys for Iden3 circuits generated after the trusted setup can be found <a href="https://github.com/0xPolygonID/phase2ceremony" target="_blank">here</a> and must be added to your project inside a folder called `keys`.